skills/migrate-ado-repository/.github/steps/1-step.md

 ### ⌨️ Activity: Create Azure DevOps Personal Access Token

+Now let's configure Azure DevOps credentials so we can create a mock project for this lab.

 1. Navigate to your Azure DevOps organization in a new browser tab.
 1. Click on `User Settings` in top right corner, next to your profile picture.
 1. Select `Personal access tokens` from the dropdown menu.
 Click `New Token` to create a new personal access token.